 The Frame Pending field shall be set to zero and ignored upon reception, and the AR field shall be set to one.

 The Destination Device ID field shall contain the value of device ID, while the Source Device ID field shall contain the PD’s own device ID.
-The Destination Address field shall contain the address of the PD requesting re-peering.
+The Destination Address field shall contain the 6-byte unicast address of the PD requesting re-peering.
 The Source Address field shall contain the value of 48-bit device address.

 5.3.5 One-to-one de-peering request